Du4nG/SSG-2/content/posts/loop/index.md

 \
 \
 Nothing, even a silhouette.
 What are we staring at ?
 A restrained robot, a hollow vessel, a soulless corpse, a fractured mannequin, or perhaps, you.
+\
+\
+​
+__________________
+​
+# a bet.
+​
+\
+\

-I made a habit of writing, yet I didn't have plenty of drafts, not because I was some kind of a disciplined person, but much like how I only find solace in befriending words when the daily mayhem randomly kicks in, which, doesn’t usually happen.
+I make a habit of writing, yet I don't have plenty of drafts, not because I'm some kind of a disciplined person, but much like how I only find solace in befriending words when the daily mayhem randomly kicks in, which, doesn’t usually happen.

-frame of mind

-I get easy to stuck in the loop of thought of uneccessary stuffs, like you were walking around I had a Korean colleague, the name – Jaemin.
+I get easy to stuck in the loop of thought of uneccessary stuffs.
+I had a Korean colleague, the name – Jaemin.
 He's young, seems like a hectic person.
-One time, told me that we were not in a university, there's no time for the dissect things.
+One time, I was aksed to do some straightforward coding stuff, but rather go straight to the implementation, I chose to invest what the heck these functions specifically do, which, apparently wasted so much of time.
+Jaemin was a little upset, told me that we were not in a university, there's no time for the dissect things.
 It's like when someone tell you to find a way to drive a truck, instead of reading the driver handbook, you tried to comprehend the principle of the combustion engine.

 The toilet in my office.
 Month after month, within four walls smaller than three square meters, every morning, I rooted there for nearly an hour, eating my sandwich, leaning my head against the wall and couldn't cry my eyes out.
 But I wasn't at home, I had work to do, I had to get a grip on myself.
 Jaemin was right, this isn't a university, nor a kindergarten so I can shed my tears.
 \
+\
+\
+\
+\
+\
+\
+(don't know what to put in this part yet)
 \
 \
 \
 \
 \
 \